impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 ## for-loops in bash

-We saw a regular `bash` for-loop earlier, in our experiment with delimiters.
+We saw a regular `bash` for-loop earlier, in our experiment with delimiters and `IFS`.
 This loop is a bit weird, though, because we haven't yet seen an `arg` variable explicitly defined by the code.
-Yet here it is, being referenced in our loop.
+Yet here it is, all the same.

 If we haven't seen this variable defined yet, does that mean it's defined or built-in by the language?
-As usual, Googling turns up [a StackOverflow post](https://archive.ph/p4Cjp):
+As usual, Googling turns up [a StackOverflow post](https://web.archive.org/web/20230406161948/https://stackoverflow.com/questions/73134672/linux-shell-for-arg-do){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/arg-for-loop.png" width="70%" alt="What is `arg` in a bash `for` loop?" style="border: 1px solid black; padding: 0.5em">